its-webhosting/wordpress-github-updater/README.md

 Otherwise, `match_releases` will be used as a regular expression and the published release with the _highest [SemVer version number](https://semver.org/)_ (not latest date!) that matches the regex will be compared against the current version of the plugin to determine if an upgrade is available for the plugin.

+When comparing version numbers, the library ignores any leadiing `v` or `V` in the version number, so `v1.2.3` is considered the same version as `1.2.3`.

+### Examples

-For example, to upgrade the plugin to beta, rc, and stable releases that have higher version numbers than what is currently installed:
+* To upgrade the plugin to beta, rc, and stable releases that have higher version numbers than what is currently installed:
 ```php
 new \Umich\GithubUpdater\Init([
     'repo'           => 'its-cloudflare/umich-cloudflare',